Nieuwlaar/kvk-bevoegdheden-rest-api/README.md

 KVK Bevoegdheden REST API
 --------------------

-Simple REST API build on top of kvk extract lib.
+Simple REST API build on top of KVK Bevoegdheden lib.

 ## Setup
-Make sure you have cloned the dependency project https://github.com/privacybydesign/kvk-extract in the same folder as this project.
+Make sure you have cloned the dependency project https://github.com/kvk-innovatie/kvk-bevoegdheden in the same folder as this project.

 ## To run locally
 ```